istepanov/Udacity-CarND-P3-Behavioral-Cloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+My approach to solve the problem was next:

+1. Test that all components are working together, I can generate test data, I can use GPU for training, the simulator can communicate with the trained model.
+For that, I used a trivial one-layer network.
+Of cause, it performed very badly and yielded random steering angles, but I made sure all components work.

+2. I tried LeNet architecture since I worked with it on the previous project and it's very fast to train and test - the result was still bad, the car couldn't stay on the track.
+It was obvious for me I need something bigger and more powerful.

+3. I decided to use NVIDIA's model because this model is designed for this type of problem, so why re-invent the steering wheel 😀?

+4. Initial training included just one lap on track 1 - that wasn't enough, there were issues with some corner cases so I needed to gather more training data (see below in the section about training and validation sets).

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+5. At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.
+Mission accomplished.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

 ```
 ____________________________________________________________________________________________________